tjklint/MySecretary/README.md

 ## ✨ Inspiration

-We wanted a **personal trip assistant** — something simple but smart.
+We wanted a **personal trip assistant**: something simple but smart.
 Tell it about your plans, and it figures out when you need to leave, how to get there, what to pack, and even the weather. 🌤️

 ## 🔥 What it does